An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-Let $v \in \Gamma$ be a vertex and $f \in \Gamma$ be a face.
-We will henceforth assume that $v$ refers to a vertex and $f$ to a face in $\Gamma$ whenever it is clear from the context.
-We can define the \emph{star} operator $A_v$ and \emph{plaquette} operator $B_f$ as follows: It is easily checked for all $v,f \in \Gamma$ that
+We denote the vertices, edges, and faces of the square lattice by $V,$ $E,$ and $F$, respectively.
+Since the sites in $\Gamma$ are represented by edges in $E$, for $e \in E$, we denote the Pauli operators acting on the site at the midpoint of $e$ by $\{\mathds1_e, \sigma^x_e, \sigma^z_e, \sigma^y_e\}$.
+For brevity, we will henceforth assume that $v\in V$ refers to a vertex and $f\in F$ to a face whenever it is clear from the context.
+We can define the \emph{star} operator $A_v$ and \emph{plaquette} operator $B_f$ as follows: where the first product is over all edges $e\in E$ whose boundary contains $v\in V$ and the second product is over all edges $e\in E$ contained in the boundary of $f\in F$.
+As a matter of terminology, we refer to the above as $v$ \textit{neighboring} $e$ and $f$ neighboring $e$.
+It is easily checked for all $v\in V$ and $f \in F$ that $[A_v, B_f] = 0$.

-Let $S \in \Gamma_f$ be a simply connected region.
-Our finite volume Hamiltonian is given by Let $\delta$ be the corresponding derivation for the infinite volume Hamiltonian.